scala/scala3/docs/blog/_posts/2017-07-12-second-dotty-milestone-release.md

   - [sbt support, including retro-compatibility with Scala 2](https://github.com/lampepfl/dotty-example-project)

-You have several alternatives: use the `sbt-dotty` plugin, get a standalone installation, or try it online on [Scastie].
+You have several alternatives; use the `sbt-dotty` plugin, get a standalone installation, or try it online on [Scastie].

 ### sbt